Iron-Ham/OctoViewer/README.md

 # Contributing

 Contributors are more than welcome!
 I'm using the project to experiment with a few (new-to-me) ideas such as the [coordinator pattern](http://khanlou.com/2015/10/coordinators-redux/) and [RxSwift](https://github.com/ReactiveX/RxSwift).

+For table and collection views, use [IGListKit](https://instagram.github.io/IGListKit/), and be mindful of the patterns introduced in [ReusableViews](https://github.com/heshamsalman/ReusableViews/).